samuelvi/lamp-ansible/README.md

 ### Installation:

     - vagrant up (optional)
-    - ansible-playbook --private-key=~/.vagrant.d/insecure_private_key -u vagrant -i ./inventories/demo playbook.yml
+    - ./playbooks.yml ( OR: ansible-playbook --private-key=~/.vagrant.d/insecure_private_key -u vagrant -i ./inventories/demo playbook.yml )

     If you have any problems when running sudo ./ansible.yml, check your ~/.ssh/known_hosts and remove any entry referemcing 127.0.0.1